 —Thomas Cable, author of A History of the English Language

 A Pocket Book of Forms is a letterpress-printed, travel-sized guide to poetic forms.
 What began as a hand-written foldup minibook, created to help me remember the workings of poetic forms in my travels, is now a pocket-sized, pamphlet-stitched book.
 It was printed at Penland School of Crafts in winter 2013, using a combination of hand-set type and photopolymer plates.
 The finished book is in two editions: a standard edition of 225, and a fancy edition of 48, with faux-gold-leaf title type, lokta endpapers, and a cloth slipcase printed with the text never be caught formless.

-A few remaining copies of the standard edition may be available for sale at these fine independent bookstores:
+The standard edition is sold out as of December 2017.
+A few remaining copies may be available for sale at these fine independent bookstores:

 Pomegranate Books, Wilmington, NC